 “Then God said, ‘Let Us make man in Our image, according to Our likeness’” (from Genesis 1:26).
-Absolutely, we are not God –yet He designed us such that our earthly whole-living-bodies and motivations (bone and flesh) directly correlate to His divine image and likeness (in that order).
+Absolutely, we are not God—still, He designed us such that our whole living bodies and natural motivations (bone and flesh) directly correlate to His divine image and likeness (in that order).

-Just as the whole-living-body is made up of an earthly physical body, a soul and a spirit, God has a heavenly, eternal body (Jesus unveiled it while He was here), God has a soul (His mind, will and emotions are expressed throughout the Bible and are typically attributed to being those of the Father) and God has a spirit (the Holy Spirit).
+Just as our whole living body is made up of an earthly physical body, a soul and a spirit—God has a heavenly, eternal body (Jesus gave a glimpse of it at the transfiguration and after His resurrection), God has a soul (His mind, will and emotions are expressed throughout the Bible and are typically attributed to being those of the Father) and God has a spirit (the Holy Spirit).

 And just as we have earthly motivations for what we do, God has divine motivations for what He does.
-(It’s His character, His nature.)
-1 Corinthians chapter two explains that He wants us to thoroughly understand Him, His deepest thoughts, His ways.
-That’s why He put His Spirit in us –and gave us the mind of the One who lived among us.
+(They’re displayed in His character, His nature.)

-When we accepted God’s gift of eternal life, the Holy Spirit formed an inseparable bond with us.
-We were born-again –“born of the Spirit” (from ).
-Something more took place at that new birth.
-Yes, the term does bring up unpleasant imagery, but it’s essential to take in the concept of the “circumcision of the heart.”
+When we accepted God’s gift of eternal life, He gave us the Holy Spirit as evidence (proof-of-life) that we will live with Jesus forever in His kingdom.
+Yet something more took place.
+Yes, the term does bring up unpleasant imagery, however it’s essential to take in the concept of the circumcision of the heart.

 The heart is the vault where the law of the flesh is kept.
-In it are the self-serving rules for navigating through daily-life –the biased standards for judging good and evil –the ever-changing core principles, values and beliefs of what is right and wrong.
+It’s our self-serving rules for navigating through daily-life; our biased standards for judging good and evil; our ever-changing core principles, values and beliefs of what is right and wrong.

-Moses described this circumcision in Deuteronomy chapters 29 and 30.
-There he laid out Israel’s then-future failures of following the Law –the failures of their flesh.
-Just before saying “Today I set before you life and death, choose life” (from Deuteronomy 30:19) he told them how to escape death so that life would be possible –God would circumcise their hearts.
+This isn’t just a New Testament concept.
+Moses described it in Deuteronomy chapters 29 and 30.
+There he predicted Israel’s failures of following the Law, the failures of their flesh.
+Just before saying “Today I set before you life and death . . . choose life” (from Deuteronomy 30:19) he told them how escaping death and entering that life would be possible: God would circumcise their hearts.

-Later, Ezekiel was talking about this transformation in regard to Israel (in his chapter 36).
-God was going to wash them clean and change what motivated their conduct and their actions.
-He was going to take away their heart of stone—it was dead –separated from Him.
+Later, Ezekiel talked about this transformation in his chapter 36.
+God was going to wash them clean and change what motivated them.
+He was going to take away their heart of stone—it was dead, separated from Him.
 In its place He would put a heart of flesh—one that could turn them to a dependence upon Him (for salvation).
 And to those who trusted Him, He would give a new spirit—new life with the Holy Spirit living within them.
-(That’s also the crux of Hebrews chapter six.)

-In Romans, Paul continued the explanation by differentiating between Jews by heritage –and Jews by the Spirit.
+In Romans, Paul continued the explanation by differentiating between Jews by heritage and Jews by the Spirit.
 “But he is a Jew who is one inwardly; and circumcision is that which is of the heart, by the Spirit, not by the letter; and his praise is not from men, but from God” (Romans 2:29).

 See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ.
 For in Him all the fullness of Deity dwells in bodily form, and in Him you have been made complete, and He is the head over all rule and authority;